jay-pee/Anki-Chinese-Radicals-Deck-Plus/README.md

 This is an Anki flashcards deck for learning the Chinese Radicals.
 The Radicals are the building blocks for the Chinese Characters, but can also be found in Japanese and Korean Language.
-The cool thing is, if you have studied the radicals you can guess the meaning and pronunciation of a character, though you have not learned it yet.
+The cool thing is, if you have studied the radicals you can guess the meaning and pronunciation of a character, though you have not learned them yet.

 You can also build up mnemonics for Chinese characters from it.
 For example for the character *好* which means *good*: